WHEN CHOOSING THE CHEAPEST WORDPRESS HOSTING, YOU NEED TO CONSIDER MORE THAN JUST THE PRICE!

 - Anytime Money Back Guarantee

 SiteGround has some great features and options, especially for start up websites.
-With plans starting at only $3.95/month you’ll get everything you need to start making your WordPress site even better.
+With plans starting at $6.99/month you’ll get everything you need to start making your WordPress site even better.

 They offer easy one click WordPress install for free.
 Plus, they’ll automatically keep your WordPress on the latest updates so you don’t have to worry about it.
 They also offer advanced WordPress security for your site, and free SSL certification.